Hiring surge lifts economy - and Trump’s re-election chances

 However, “This doesn’t take into account the personalities,” Fair said.
 “Trump is an unusual person.”

 Rugaber reported from Washington.
-AP writers Hannah Fingerhut in Washington and Ivan Moreno in Milwaukee, Wisconsin contributed.
+AP writers Hannah Fingerhut in Washington, Mark Gillispie in Cleveland, Mark Scolforo in Carlisle, Pennsylvania, and Ivan Moreno in Milwaukee contributed.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.